-The Mojave Max program includes an educational program implemented by the DCP to target school-aged children and reinforce the importance of desert conservation.
+The Mojave Max program includes an educational program implemented by the DCP to target school-age children and reinforce the importance of desert conservation.
 The PIE survey revealed that most residents feel positively about the Mojave Max program, and DWMA actions should build upon the current curriculum.
 Partnerships with local teachers must be fostered and units should be taught throughout the school year to familiarize students with desert conservation, which may be more effective than intermittent exposure.

 Monitoring and Research.
-Extensive monitoring programs targeting covered species and habitat parameters will determine the current status of the desert tortoise and other covered species in the short-term and provide data to assess the effectiveness of CAs in the long-term.
-Without a baseline status for comparison, managers will be unable to assess if the existing actions are adequate or to identify trouble areas in need of further action.
+Extensive monitoring programs targeting Covered Species and habitat parameters will determine the current status of the desert tortoise and other Covered Species in the short-term and provide data to assess the effectiveness of CAs in the long-term.
+Without a baseline status for comparison, managers will be unable to assess if the existing actions are adequate to identify trouble areas in need of further action.

-Monitoring should focus on mapping the density and distribution of tortoises and other covered species as well as habitat extent and quality.
+Monitoring should focus on mapping the density and distribution of tortoises and other Covered Species as well as habitat extent and quality.
 Monitoring must be standardized among agencies for transfer of information and meta-analysis.
-Data should be compiled for all DWMA-related monitoring surveys and organized in a Geographic Information System (GIS) database.
+Data should be compiled for all DWMArelated monitoring surveys and organized in a Geographic Information System (GIS) database.

 Road Incursions.
-Misuse of roads has an overwhelmingly negative impact on the desert tortoise and is one of the most destructive threats in the Coyote Springs DWMA (TNC 2003).
+Misuse of roads has an overwhelmingly negative impact on the desert tortoise and is one of the most destructive threats in the Gold Butte DWMA (TNC 2003).
 Casual OHV use should be deterred in the DWMA to reduce associated habitat degradation.
-Actions related to road use will have wide-reaching benefits for the desert tortoise and other covered species by minimizing disturbance to critical habitat.
+Actions related to road use will have wide-reaching benefits for the desert tortoise and other Covered Species by minimizing disturbance to critical habitat.